feature-engine/feature_engine/docs/contribute/contribute_code.rst

 If you just cloned your fork, your local main branch should be up to date.
 If you cloned your fork a time ago, probably the main repository had some code changes.
-To sync your fork main to the main repository main branch, read below the section **Keep your fork up to date**.
+To sync your fork main branch to the main repository, read below the section **Keep your fork up to date**.

 Create a branch